 “From a comfort point of view, you don’t get any build-up on the lenses – the surface is smooth and fresh every day.
 And if you’re going on holidays, you don’t have to worry about lugging cleaning solutions with you.”

 The main disadvantage would be needing to buy more of them as you’re using them so often.
-This can also create more waste, but Bupa Optical participates in a recycling program.
+This can also create more waste.

 If you don’t want the hassle of replacing contacts each day, extended wear contact lenses might be a better fit.